ahaanlimaye/troogle/troogle-cli/README.md

 ## Functions
 - Add a word to the Trie
 - Delete a word from the Trie
-- Search for a word from the Trie
+- Search for a word in the Trie
 - Autocomplete a word/prefix using the Trie
 - Display a visualization of the Trie in the Command Line